hamishivi/automated-instruction-selection/README.md

 3. Train a model on the selected data.
 4. Evaluate the trained model.

+Below, we detail the steps when selecting and training data for the **RDS+** method.
+See "Other selection methods" below for how we ran baselines.

 ### Index creation and selection

 Scripts for doing indexing and selection live in `shell_scripts/core_commands/index_selection_and_creation`.
 I have support for a few different approaches here, but the most important one is RDS+ (see our paper for more details on this).